Your house has been on the market too long. Here is what to do.

 Common questions

-How long is too long to be on the market?
+How long is too long to be on the market in 2026?

 Should I withdraw from the market and relist?

-Temporarily withdrawing and relisting can give a fresh start on the listing history.
+Temporarily withdrawing and relisting can give a fresh start on the listing history visible to most buyers.
 It works best combined with a genuine change: better photographs, adjusted price, or a new agent.
-On its own, without those changes, sophisticated buyers will usually notice the pattern.
+On its own, sophisticated buyers using portal listing-history tools will still notice the pattern.

 Is it worth switching estate agents?

 Sometimes.
-If you have had no proactive communication, minimal viewings, and no feedback from enquiries, a different agent with a stronger local pipeline may help.
-But if the underlying issue is price, a new agent faces the same obstacle.
+If you have had little proactive communication, minimal viewings or no feedback from enquiries, a different agent with a stronger local pipeline can help.
+But if the underlying issue is price, a new agent will face the same obstacle.
+Before switching, ask your current agent: what is preventing this sale, what would you do differently, and what are buyers who have viewed actually saying?

 Sold enough of waiting?